 - Company growth strategy

 Kimberly Clark makes my dividend growth forecast pretty easy.
-According to their strategic plant, they expect to grow earnings in the mid-single-digit percentages each year.
+According to their strategic plan, they expect to grow earnings in the mid-single-digit percentages each year.
 And their desire is to grow the dividend at the same rate as earnings.

 Kimberly Clark Stock Valuation

 Are Kimberly Clark’s Shares Reasonably Priced?